-My husband, Marcello, & I have been parents for about seven years now.
+My husband & I have been parents for about seven years now.
 We are still newbies by a lot of standards, but we are veterans compared to some others.
 We have grown A LOT as parents over these last few years, & we have found our rhythm.

 This really became clear to me this weekend.
 We had a crazy week last week, and we spent Sunday having a lazy day around the house trying to play catch up with the house, the kids, work, & everything else.

-As I was getting ready for bed Sunday night, I realized that Marcello & I hadn’t talked much throughout the day.
+As I was getting ready for bed Sunday night, I realized that my husband and I hadn’t talked much throughout the day.
 We didn’t discuss what needed done or even who was going to do which tasks – it just happened.

 Meals were made, kids were bathed, laundry was done, floors were cleaned, books were read, naps were taken, to do lists were checked off.